 In response to the uncertainty caused by the pandemic, the draft iteration of the Long Term Financial Plan contains a 'base' case 10-year plan and two additional scenarios.
-The 'base' case assumes the pandemic shutdown continues for the three months into the 2020/21 financial year, in line with the current guidance from the Federal Government.
+The 'base' case assumes the pandemic continues to impact key revenue streams and the net cost of operating community facilities in 2021/22.
+A return to more normal operating conditions is assumed from 2022/23.
+Scenario 1 assumes the impact of the pandemic on commercial property income, advertising revenue and some license revenue lasts well into the life of the plan while Scenario 2 assumes an even evermore severe downturn over the same period.

-Scenario 1 assumes the pandemic shutdown continues for 6 months and Scenario 2 assumes it continues for the entire financial year.
-While the financial impacts of the pandemic in each scenario are stark, all three show that the Council will continue to remain in a sound financial position over the life of the plan.
-Further refinement of these scenarios and identification of mitigating strategies will continue while the draft Integrated Planning and Reporting documents are on exhibition.
+While the financial impacts of the pandemic in each scenario are stark, all three show that the Council will continue to remain in a sound financial position over the life of the plan with a return to more normal long term average by Year 8 of the plan under all scenarios.